stackbit/jamstackthemes/content/theme/not-pure-poole.md

 archetype:
   - Blog
   - Personal homepage
-description: A simple, beautiful, and powerful Jekyll theme for blogs
+description: 'A simple, beautiful, and powerful Jekyll theme for blogs'
+stale: false
 ---

 # A simple starter kit for Gridsome